 - the integration of all industrial and technological partners.

-The development of the digital mock-up motivated the implementation of the CDA and framed our commitment to capture our needs in order to optimize our working methods and to establish timelines for our priorities.
+The development of the digital mock-up motivated the implementation of the DPA and framed our commitment to capture our needs in order to optimize our working methods and to establish timelines for our priorities.

 In line with these identified themes, the first stage of deployment focuses on the creation of a configurable product structure as a working base, enabling collaborative work that we can control, that meets our certification standards, and provides flexibility for dynamic interactions.